Reach us via community@familyfrontiers.org

 Our Work

-Family Frontiers serves Malaysian bi-national families—Malaysians married to non-citizen spouses, their spouses and children.
+Family Frontiers pioneers the advocacy towards gender-equal citizenship rights in Malaysia, serving communities that are impacted by the lack of Malaysian citizenship, statelessness, as well as Malaysian binational families—Malaysians married to non-citizen spouses, their spouses and children.
 Family Frontiers focuses on the social, economic, cultural, civil and political context of issues concerning Malaysian bi-national families and addresses the biases in law, policy and practice.

 ONGOING